José Cazorla Maure: Madrid Defense Council

-At the start of November 1936 the rebel armies approached Madrid.
+At the start of November 1936, the fascist armies approached Madrid.

-The government of the Second Spanish Republic under Francisco Largo Caballero had done nothing to prepare the capital's defenses for fear of alarming the population.
+The government of the Second Spanish Republic, under Francisco Largo Caballero, had done nothing to prepare the capital's defenses for fear of alarming the population.

 José Cazorla was made alternate for Public Order under Santiago Carrillo in the Madrid Defense Council established on 7 November 1936.

-Both Cazorla and Carrillo joined the Spanish Communist Party (Partido Comunista Español, PCE) in November 1936.
+Both Cazorla and Carrillo joined the Spanish Communist Party (Partido Comunista de España, PCE) in November 1936.

-On 11 November 1936 over a thousand Nationalist prisoners were taken from the Model Prison and killed in the Jarama valley by the Republican 5th regiment as potential "Fifth Columnists".
+On 11 November 1936, over 1,000 Nationalist prisoners were taken from the Model Prison and killed in the Jarama valley by the Republican 5th regiment as potential "Fifth Columnists".

 The incident is known as the Paracuellos massacres.
-According to Antony Beevor the order for the massacre came from either Cazorla, as Carrillo's deputy, or from the Soviet adviser Mikhail Koltsov.
+According to Antony Beevor, the order for the massacre came from either Cazorla, as Carrillo's deputy, or from the Soviet adviser Mikhail Koltsov.

 Hugh Thomas wrote that Segundo Serrano Poncela, the delegate of public order, was probably responsible, not Carillo, but Koltsov may have been involved.

 Cazorla succeeded Carrillo as delegate for public order on 27 December 1936.

 He tightened control of the police and initiated harsh measures against anyone suspected of sabotage or subversive activities.
 Suspects were placed in preventative detention, and after police inquiries could be punished by assignment to work brigades or expelled from Madrid.

 The Confederación Nacional del Trabajo (CNT, National Confederation of Labor) delegates on the council asserted that Cazorla was secretly persecuting CNT members, leading to charges and counter-charges in the press.